-A device map (devmap) consists of a system stanza, optional adjunct processor and/or System Timer Protocol (STP) stanzas, and a variable number of device manager stanzas.
+A device map (devmap) consists of a system stanza, optional adjunct processor, zEDC (if appropriate), System Timer Protocol (STP) stanzas, and a variable number of device manager stanzas.
 The descriptions in this chapter are intended to provide syntax and format information, but are not intended to represent typical use.
 Usage information is provided in other chapters of this document.